Opinionated I am! But it is personal to me.

 I also have learned a lot in my life.
 Early on I started living this purpose statement which is now the Brave Dating definition:

 I didn’t get married until I was 33.
 That is a lot of years of having guys trying to keep up with me.
 I experienced heartbreak but I continued on, didn’t compromise my boundaries or my call, and finally found someone willing to keep up.
-We just celebrated 21 years of a good marriage.

 There is a little vanity in all of that.
 Because I knew my identity in Christ and the match that I was.
 And I trusted the Promiser that following the call on my life would lead to the desires of my heart.
 (Though when I turned 30 I did freak out quite a lot!)
-Notice how every Brave Dating Coach blog circles back to these two truths.
+Notice how every Brave Dating article circles back to these two truths.

 I know from my personal life that this purpose statement is true.
 And I’ve seen this purpose statement become true in many grown teens’ lives.
 I know this to be true.